Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Controlled slippage

 \section{Controlled slippage}

 In this section, we present four slip-aware controllers: linear slippage, rotational slippage, hinge control, and slip-avoidance, as illustrated in Fig. \ref{fig:slip_modes}.
-These controllers are designed to be simple, and to test the hardware's capabilities.
+These controllers are designed to be simple, and to be used as control primitives for more complex tasks.
+They build on-top of the grasp controller from Section. \ref{sec:closed_loop_control} and are experimentally verified.
 The notation $\bar{\cdot}$ denotes the average of both sensors, expressed in the middle frame $\{M\}$ of the gripper, as shown in Fig. \ref{fig:gripper_frames}.
 For example, $\bar{f}_x$ represents the average force measured by the two F/T sensors in the $x$ direction of the middle frame.
 All slip-aware controllers described here operate at $\sim 120$ Hz.